binaryedge/api-publicdoc/modules/service-simple.md

 This module provides the following data (if available):

 * **state**: Information regarding the state of the connection to the target
-  * **state**: State if the connection to the target.
+  * **state**: State of the connection to the target.
 Possible values for this field are:
     * **open**: The connection was established, data was sent and the target returned any response
     * **open|filtered**: The connection was established, data was sent, but the target did not respond
     * **closed**: The connection was not established.